plumprc/time-series-analysis/CRL on hypersphere/Contrastive Representation Learning.md

 $$\mathbb{E}\log(e^{1/\tau}+\sum_ie^{f(x_i^-)^Tf(x)/\tau})$$

 which is akin to maximizing pairwise distances with a `LogSumExp` transformation.
-Intuitively, pushing all features away from each other should indeed cause them to be roughly uniformly distributed.
+Intuitively, pushing all features away from each other should indeed cause them to be roughly uniformly distributed.

 ### Quantifying Alignment and Uniformity
 &emsp;&emsp;The alignment loss is directly defined with the expected distance between positive pairs: